qbead/qbeadWebsite/content/book/rnn.md

 Thus, by layering such artificial neurons we can input the motion sensor data and output, after a few layers, a number representing the gesture we have been performing while holding the device.
-A very important step would be to teach or "train" the neural network to made that decision.
+A very important step would be to teach or "train" the neural network how to make that decision.
 Just like in biology, this will be done by changing the strength of the connections between the neurons, i.e. by finding appropriate values for the aforementioned weights.